-The training and forest research centre in the forest area Lipovljani consists of two separate economic units: in the middle of the lowland forest complex there is the economic unit Opeka, and in the foothill forests on the Blatuško Hill there is a separate economic unit Lubardenik.
-The total area of both economic units amounts to 1042,11 hectares.
+The training and forest research centre in the forest area Lipovljani consists of two separate management units: in the middle of the lowland forest complex there is the management unit Opeka, and in the foothill forests on the Blatuško Hill there is a separate management unit Lubardenik.
+The total area of both management units amounts to 1042,11 hectares.
 The Faculty of Forestry and Wood Technology was called upon to manage the forest areas forming part of the NPŠO Lipovljani in 1949.

 Management Unit Opeke